gergesh/cursor-subagent/README.md

 ## How It Works

 When you use `-a <agent>`, cursor-subagent injects a dylib into the normal `cursor-agent` invocation.
-It incercepts filesystem calls and redirects all `.cursor/*` file reads to access `.cursor/agents/<agent>/` under the hood instead.
+The dylib incercepts filesystem calls and redirects all `.cursor/*` file reads to access `.cursor/agents/<agent>/` under the hood instead.
 This means cursor-agent transparently loads the agent's `.cursorrules` and `mcp.json` without knowing anything changed.

 ## Creating Agents